eHealthAfrica/angular-eha.couchdb-auth/README.md

 _Promise/A+_ Password reset features.
 Typical pattern; request reset token by email, follow link, change password.

+**n.b.
+CouchDB does not provide this functionality.
+To leverage this functionality you require a compatible 'backend'**

 ##### Params

 - **email** - Email address of account for which you wish to reset the password